 What to know: The winery is now outdoor-seating only, and reservations are required.
 Click here to grab one.
 Wine tastings are canceled right now, but you can still purchase wine by the glass, bottle, or flight.
 There is limited food service, and they’re not accepting cash right now.

 Cost: Free admission for Crowders and Veronét Vineyards & Winery.
 Wine by the glass at Veronét is $8; wine flight with three small glasses is $12; guided tasting with souvenir glass is $15; wine tasting with four pours is $5; and bottles are $20-$32.

 [Related Agenda guide: Definitive hiking guide: The 16 best hikes around Charlotte]

-(1) Go glamping in Asheville
+(3) Go glamping in and around Asheville.